flsing/machine-learning/README.md

 Assignments for this course are written in Octave and Matlab.
 Beware there may contain mistakes.

 ### Assignment 1 - Linear Regression
 Linear regression with one variable to predict profits for a food truck.
+Implement gradient descent.

 ### Assignment 2 - Logistic Regression & Regularized Logistic Regression
 Logistic Regression to predict whether a student will get admitted into university.